 Forms and techniques of business communication including presentations, business letters, resumes, reports, and business vocabulary.
 Regular drills in grammar, punctuation, and usage.
 Research paper on a business-oriented topic required.
 Prerequisite: ENGL 202 or permission of the instructor.

-COMM 350 Relational Communication
+COMM 350 Relational Communication S even (3 SH)

 A survey of concepts, theories, and research related to human interaction.
 Issues related to how communication affects personal relationships will be explored.
-Special emphasis on small group processes including decision-making, problem-solving, power, and leadership.
+Special emphasis on small group